YukiYotsu/UHAILab/Documentation/week1report.md

 ## Unclear or problematic things
 - Is there any specific recommendation way for researching itself or implementing unit test of my code?
 I'm asking this because I would like to get familiar with the way to do unit tests.
 And there might be difference with my understanding in my mother tongue (Japanese, neither English nor Finnish) to some extent.
+- Is code documentation (JavaDoc or similar) the same as comments in the program?
+I have read the section explaining assessment, but I am not sure what code documentation means.

 ## Prospect -- what's next
 There will be harder tasks to accomplish than this week by next Saturday, given the detailed schedule.
 Of course, I will submit 2nd weekly report and it would be ideal to start researching the common/good library, working on UI.
 Before moving on to the core functionality, I think I should think of the quick structure of my project.